-  As you can imagine, especially if you are a food blogger yourself, I’ve had a lot of comments and questions over the years about what to substitute for this or that ingredient people don’t care for.
+As you can imagine, especially if you are a food blogger yourself, I’ve had a lot of comments and questions over the years about what to substitute for this or that ingredient.
 One of the most popular substitutions in this recipe is zucchini noodles, sometimes called zoodles, for the spaghetti.
-Reports back were positive so I couldn’t wait to try it.
+The reports back were positive, so I couldn’t wait to try it.

 My first attempts were disappointing.
 The noodles were watery.
 Solution?

 Three ways to remove excess moisture from this dish: